Who Gets Schizophrenia?

 There is no cure, but there is treatment for schizophrenia.
 With proper care, most people living with schizophrenia can live full, productive, and rewarding lives.
 Medicine for schizophrenia, including antipsychotic medications, can help manage or reduce existing symptoms and to prevent future worsening of symptoms, according to the APA.
 Antipsychotic medications are the most commonly prescribed medicine for schizophrenia, according to Mayo Clinic, though antidepressants and anti-anxiety drugs also may be effective.
 Finding the right drugs to treat schizophrenia can be challenging because many of the medications cause adverse side effects.

 Medication is critical in reducing symptoms of psychosis, but it is only one of the various steps of necessary treatment.
 Other forms of treatments, such as therapy, rehabilitation, skills training, and family education, can also help mitigate symptoms and give people with schizophrenia the tools and support they need to succeed as they manage their chronic mental disorder.

-The Phoenix Recovery and Counseling Centers offer medication and other forms of treatment to help those who have schizophrenia.
+The Phoenix Recovery Center offer medication and other forms of treatment to help those who have schizophrenia.
 Diagnosing schizophrenia takes time, but even if someone has yet to receive a formal diagnosis, The Phoenix can perform an assessment and determine which treatment program may be right for them.
 The Phoenix Recovery Center does not act as a psych ward or hospital, but rather a rehabilitation center.
 An inpatient schizophrenia treatment center like the Phoenix allows individuals to get away from daily life stresses and work towards stabilizing their mental disorder.
 The Phoenix also offers rehab for alcohol and substance abuse, and a dual diagnosis treatment for individuals suffering from both substance abuse and mental health disorders.
-The programs offered by The Phoenix include a Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).
-If Residential Treatment is deemed necessary for stabilizing a patient, we will assist in connecting that patient with one of our partnering community residential treatment facilities.
+The programs offered by The Phoenix include an Inpatient Residential Program, Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).